Main entrance to Belgrade station, east side.

 Belgrade to Zurich & Switzerland

-Option 1, using the Hungarian sleeper train from Budapest to Zurich - all train, no bus, runs from 24 November 2024
+Option 1, using the Hungarian sleeper train from Budapest to Zurich - due to start 8 December 2024 but postponed, see updates.

-Option 2, by daytime trains with an overnight stop in Budapest - all train, no bus, runs from 24 November 2024
+Option 2, by daytime trains with an overnight stop in Budapest - due to start 8 December 2024 but postponed, see updates.

 Option 3, via the excellent Zagreb-Zurich sleeper - currently involves a bus